PierreBeucher/novops/README.md

 - The same configs/secrets are duplicated on CI tools for each environments
 - Using a secret manager like Hashicorp Vault reduces load, but you often needs to call this external dependency in multiple places (current shell, Terraform provider, Ansible lookup...)

-Your team often ends-up with wieh either or both:
+Your team often ends-up with either or both:
 - Frustration to setup and maintain local development environment
 - Depending solely on CI only to test IaC code change, with long and painful feedback loops (as it's too complex to setup the same environment locally)